-For rugged, integrated airborne surveillance system for Rio de Janeiro Police Force
+For rugged, integrated airborne surveillance system for Rio de Janeiro police force

 ASHBURN, Va. – December 1, 2015 – Curtiss-Wright Corporation today announced that its Defense Solutions division was selected by Helibras (Helicópteros do Brasil S.A) to provide Helibras with its fully integrated Video Management System (VMS) technology.
-The VMS will be integrated into EC 145 helicopters flown by the Policia Militar de Rio de Janeiro for public security video surveillance missions.
-The Policia Militar de Rio de Janeiro requested Curtiss-Wright’s VMS because it delivered the most complete and cost-effective solution to meet their needs, including the fully integrated hardware system, support for software configuration, and comprehensive services, including end-user training.
+The VMS will be integrated into EC 145 helicopters flown by the Policia Militar do Rio de Janeiro for public security video surveillance missions.
+The Policia Militar do Rio de Janeiro requested Curtiss-Wright’s VMS because it delivered the most complete and cost-effective solution to meet their needs, including the fully integrated hardware system, support for software configuration, and comprehensive services, including end-user training.
 The EC 145 helicopters will be used during the Olympic Games 2016 in Rio.

-“Curtiss-Wright is very proud to have been selected by Helibras to provide our industry leading video management system technology, a fully integrated solution that combines ease of use with flexible configuration for varying mission profiles,” said Lynn Bamford, Senior Vice President and General Manager, Defense Solutions division.
+“Curtiss-Wright is very proud to have been selected by Helibras to provide our industry-leading video management system technology, a fully integrated solution that combines ease of use with flexible configuration for varying mission profiles,” said Lynn Bamford, Senior Vice President, and General Manager, Defense Solutions division.
 “This is our first business in Brazil for our VMS products and we look forward to continued growth through our collaboration with Helibras.”